nowakowsk/dukcpp/README.md

 As mentioned in [User types](#user-types) section, by default, `duk::push` puts user objects inside ES `Object` instances.
 This, however, might not be a desired outcome when dealing with functor objects.
 It is reasonable for a user to expect that a functor would be represented as ES-callable `Function` instance.
 There are two basic ways to specify desired ES type for callable objects.

 The first one has already been mentioned.
 Instead of using `duk::push` (which defaults to creating `Object`), user can use `duk::push_function`.
 It explicitly tells dukcpp to use `Function`.
 This works fine, but there are situations where we can't always be this explicit.
-For example, let's imagine our functor is returned from a function.
+For example, let's imagine that our functor is returned from a function.

 ```cpp
 Functor makeFunctor()